 One important wild trout tributary, Beaverdam Creek, joins Whitetop Laurel Creek at the Damascus Old Mill.
 Beaverdam Creek rivals larger creeks, especially for wild brown trout.
 Annual surveys list Beaverdam Creek’s brown trouts as the largest in the tri-state area.

 Read more about fishing the Whitetop Laurel Creek at:

 Watauga, South Holston Lake, and Tailwater Fishing:

-The Great Valley, also known as the Great Appalachian Valley, is the central feature of the Appalachian Mountain system, and is also a major part of Washington County and Damascus, Virginia.
-The combination of elevation and water springs provided waterpower for milling grains and for sawing lumber from extensive acreage of standing forest.
+The Great Valley, also known as the Great Appalachian Valley, is the central feature of the Appalachian Mountain system and is also a major part of Washington County and Damascus, Virginia.
+The combination of elevation and water springs provided waterpower for milling grains and for sawing lumber from the extensive acreage of standing forest.

 Tailwater fishing refers to waters immediately downstream from a dam.
 The South Holston tailwaters extend over 10 miles between Boone Reservoir and South Holston Dam.
 The unique ability of the South Holston to support substantial reproduction, particularly by brown trout, led Tennessee Wildlife Resources Agency to emphasize management for wild fish.
 Put-and-take and put-and-grow trout with catchable rainbow trout continue with around 92,000 rainbow trout reportedly stocked annually.
 Marion Trout Hatchery in Marion, VA (less than 30 minutes from Damascus) is the oldest of the trout culture facilities in Virginia, with thousands of trout spawned, hatched, and reared each year.